salledhali/markdown-portfolio/_includes/04-lists.md

-I love swimming
+- I love swimming
 - I like to eat pizza
-- eager to learn new things
+- ager to learn new things
+Item
+- 1
+- 2